-Note that for all applicants-both non-Federal entities and for-profit entities-DOE is including a Program Policy Factor that the Selection Official may consider in determining which Full Applications to select for award negotiations that considers whether the applicant has made a commitment to procure U.S. iron, steel, manufactured products, and construction materials in its project.
+Note that for all applicants- non-federal entities and for-profit entities-DOE is including a program policy factor that the Selection Official may consider in determining which Full Applications to select for award negotiations.
+The program policy factor considers whether the applicant has made a commitment to procure United States iron, steel, manufactured products, and construction materials in its project.